Palm State Beach

 History

-Palm State Beach was originally Camp Goodall, a private beach with a number of small cottages.
+Palm State Beach was known as Camp Goodall, a private beach with a number of small cottages.
 It was named “Palm” after a famous resort in Florida.

 Regulations